alauda/nativestor/docs/user_manual.md

           devices:
             - name: "/dev/sdb"
 ```
-`namespace` must be the same with the namespace of operator. one class of one node must set `default` to true.
+`namespace` must be the same with the namespace of operator. one and only one class in a node must set `default` to true.
 a kubernetes cluster only existing a TopolvmCluster , not support multi TopolvmClusters.
 `topolvmVersion` topolvm image version, the image include csi sidecar.
 `nodeName` kubernetes cluster node name, the node has some available devices.